 • Hotels, holiday lets and bed and breakfasts

 … and many others, in fact every business has some waste disposal requirements

 What are the different types of waste?

 The type of waste generated by commercial properties is varied and depends on what sector the company is in.
-Each company is individual, which means the waste produced is specific to your business.
-Everything from packaging to apple cores is thrown into the general refuse.
+Each company is an individual, which means the waste produced is specific to your business.
+Everything from the packaging to apple cores is thrown into the general refuse.

 We specialise in reducing waste as much as possible, to steer your company toward zero landfill.
 We collect all types of waste, from food waste to recyclables such as glass.
 We offer clinical waste management, as well as ‘regular’ commercial waste collection and disposal.

 What type of bins do you need for waste disposal?

 There are several different sizes of bins, which can store various amounts of refuse.
 Dependent on how much rubbish is generated by your business, you will need a covered bin to store your waste.
 This is a requirement by the Environment Protection Act.
 You may store it for up to three days without collection, as long as it is covered.
 You must then ensure it is collected and disposed of.

 From the smallest 120 L green, sturdy wheelie bin to a six-yard roll-top or bigger, we provide you with the bin that is best suited to your business’ waste output.
 This is completely free and all part of the service we offer here at Business Waste.

 How do you dispose of our waste once it is collected?